 Now, you may be wondering why there’s no standard passing score.
 I mean, how do they decide which applicants pass and which fail?
-Well, don’t worry, we’re here to explain how it all works.
+Don’t worry, we’re here to explain how it all works.

 How is the PTCB exam scored?

-Before we can cover how the PTCB exam is scored, it is important to note how the exam is administered.
+Before we can cover how the PTCB exam is scored, it is important to note how it is administered.

 Now, this may seem like it has the potential to be unfair.
-After all, given the choice, wouldn’t everyone opt for an easier test?
+After all, given a choice, wouldn’t everyone opt for an easier test?

-But, since the PTCB exam isn’t administered on any specific day, it is essential that exams are different.
-You see, if candidates were all taking the same exam on different days across the year, there is a very real risk that some would share information on which questions were included.
+But, since the PTCB exam isn’t administered on any specific day, exams must be different.
+If candidates were all taking the same exam on different days across the year, there is a real risk that some would share information on which questions were included.

-So, how does the PTCB make sure it is treating all applicants fairly while still making sure that candidates can’t find out exactly what’s on their exam?
+So, how does the PTCB treat all applicants fairly while still ensuring that candidates can’t find out exactly what’s on their exam?

-Well, since it isn’t possible to ensure that every exam has the exact same level of difficulty, candidates’ scores are ‘scaled’.
+Since it isn’t possible to ensure that every exam has the same difficulty level, candidates’ scores are ‘scaled’.

 This means that candidates’ scores are statistically adjusted by converting raw scores onto a common scale to account for differences in difficulty.
-And for easier exams, candidates must answer slightly more questions correctly in order to pass.
+And for easier exams, candidates must answer more questions correctly to pass.